clopca/cdk-vpclattice-alpha/API.md

 - *Type:* string

-The Arn of the service network.
+The Amazon Resource Name (ARN) of the service network.

 ---